mobizt/ReadyMail/README.md

 The user can limit the size of parts (text, message, application, audio and video) content to be ignored from download and redirect to `IMAPCallbackData`.

-The processes for server connection and authentication or `IMAPClient` are the same as `SMTPClient` except for no doman or IP requires in the `IMAPClient::connect` method.
+The processes for server connection and authentication for `IMAPClient` are the same as `SMTPClient` except for no domain or IP requires in the `IMAPClient::connect` method.

 The mailbox must be selected before fetching or working with its messages.